fshowalter/franksmovielog.com-v1/content/reviews/0222-summer-interlude-1951.md

 venue_notes:
 ---

-Maj-Britt Nilsson plays a dancer reflecting on a coming-of-age summer romance with Birger Malmsten twelve years prior.
-Compelling performances, beautiful cinematography, and a script that embraces the joy of young love without feeling reductive make for a pleasant viewing experience.
-Had the ending resonated more, I'd have rated this higher.
+Maj-Britt Nilsson plays a dancer reflecting on a coming-of-age summer romance with Birger Malmsten.
+A small, quiet film bouyed by fearless performances, beautiful cinematography, and a script that conveys the joy of young love without feeling reductive.
+The ending underwhelmed, but I respect the choice.